Sketchfellow/Fun-AI-Scripts/Scripts/Audio-Transcript-Translation/README.md

 # Gemini Audio Transcription and Translation Script

+Do you ever have an audio spoken in another language that you wished you understood?
+Well this script is for you!

 This script utilizes Google Gemini's multimodal capabilities to transcribe audio from a file and then translate the resulting transcript into another language.

 ## What it does